holoviz/holoviews/doc/FAQ.rst

   curve = curve.redim.range(**bounds)

-**Q: How do I plot data without storing it first as a pandas/xarray objects?**
+**Q: How do I plot data without storing it first as a pandas/xarray object?**

 **A:** HoloViews typically uses pandas and xarray objects in its examples, but it can accept standard Python data structures as well.
 Whatever data type is used, it needs to be provided to the first argument of the Element as *a single object*, so if you are using a pair of lists, be sure to pass them as a tuple, not as two separate arguments.

 **Q: Help!
 How do I find out the options for customizing the appearance of my object?**

 **A:** If you are in the IPython/Jupyter Notebook you can use the cell magic ``%%output info=True`` at the top of your code cell.
 This will